 - Know how to realize and validate service value

 Direct Plan Improve (DPI): provides practical skills necessary to create a ‘learning and improving’ IT organization, with a strong and effective strategic direction

 - Understand the scope and activities relevant to Direct and plan

 - Understand the role of governance, risk and compliance and how to integrate the principles and methods into the service value system

 - Understand and know how to use the key principles and methods of Organizational Change Management to direction, planning and improvement

 - Online access to the course content for a 12 month period

 - Certification exam voucher

-- Details on the core ITIL® 4 Managing Professional publications will be updated once available from AXELOS – these books are recommended but not mandatory reading for this course
+- The core guidance books supporting the ITIL® 4 Managing Professional training are available from AXELOS – these books are recommended but not mandatory reading for this course